collinskasyoki/hngx2/README.md

 ### `/api/<int:user_id>/` [GET, PUT, DELETE]

+This endpoint uses the user_id of the Person resource, which must be an integer.

 #### GET

 - For the GET, returns the id and name of the resource in the format